net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnVessel-Behaviour.md

 * Be careful of other add-ons that are installed that add part modules to parts you are using.
 A couple specific examples:
  * The mod MechJeb and Engineer for all adds the MechJeb/KER PartModule to all probe cores and command modules.
 This will make your mod incompatible for players not using MechJeb/KER.
  * RemoteTech replaces the stock antenna PartModule with its own.
 Unfortunately, this is a two way street - building a craft without RemoteTech means that the resulting craft won't have the correct antenna modules if the player is using RemoteTech.
+ * AntennaRange does the same thing as RemoteTech.

 <pre>
 BEHAVIOUR